sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Need some Derring-Do to avoid giant clock-tower gears?
 Maybe proof of religious or guild affiliation would confer a backstage pass?

+### Show a downside to their appearance, reputation, or equipment

+Just as every character shines, they all have their unique weaknesses too.
+Do orcs have a special thirst for elven blood?
+Is an ongoing flow of magic disturbing dangerous forces?
+The torch that lights the way also draws attention from eyes in the dark.

+### Offer an opportunity, with or without cost

+Show them something they want: riches, power, glory.
+If you want, you can associate some cost with it too, of course.

+Remember to lead with the fiction.
+You don't say, "This area isn't dangerous so you can make camp here, if you're willing to take the time."
+You make it a solid fictional thing and say, "Helferth's blessings still hang around the shattered altar.
+It's a nice safe spot, but the chanting from the ritual chamber is getting louder.
+What do you do?"

+### Put someone in a spot

+A spot is someplace where a character needs to make tough choices.
+Put them, or something they care about, in the path of destruction.
+The harder the choice, the tougher the spot.

 ### Tell the requirements or consequences and ask

 Ok, everyone flees from the hammer-camels into the water, but let me ask this